-If you have noticed that someone’s behaviour has become atypical for an extended period of time, it may be an indication that professional help is needed.
-They may not be willing to talk about their situation, nevertheless, simply opening up the conversation around mental health could be the first step to them seeking support.
+If someone’s behaviour has become atypical for an extended period, it may be a clear indication that professional help is needed.
+While they might not immediately be willing to discuss their situation, initiating a conversation about mental health can be the crucial first step towards finding support.

 It can be upsetting and frustrating when you see your friend or loved one you care about struggle with their mental health, yet they won’t accept any help.
 It’s understandable to feel powerless and sad, however, it’s important to respect their wishes and choices.
 Moreover, there are limits to what you can do to support another person.